Archive for April, 2007

 Tuesday, April 24th, 2007

-Thanks to BYM visitor Rex for sending me an image of the scarce UK Golden Harmonies compilation I talked about here.
-I recognize the pic as an outtake not from an 80’s photo session, but a late 60’s one I’ve seen other stuff from (Dennis’s orange terrycloth pants are the giveaway).
-The funny image I had in my head, though, based on Golden’s description, isn’t too far removed from what’s here.
+Just found an image of the scarce Golden Harmonies compilation I asked about earlier.
+I recognize the pic as an outtake not from an 80’s photo session, but a late 60’s Wild Honey-era one I’ve seen other stuff from (Dennis’s orange terrycloth pants are the giveaway).
+The funny image I had in my head, though, based on Golden’s description in Southern California Pastoral, isn’t too far removed from what’s here.
+What a strange compilation this Golden Harmonies is, incidentally: two records with four songs on each side with nothing from beyond 1965 except one – the Pet Sounds title track.

 John Milward, The Beach Boys: Silver Anniversary (1985)